Symmetry, Thermodynamics and Topology in Active Matter: Topological defects

-Theoretical models have also predicted \emph{local} nematic (i.e., antiparallel) order of the +1/2 defects~\cite{Pearce2020,Thijssen2020}, consistent with some recent experiments~\cite{Pearce2020}, but at odds with earlier work predicting~\cite{oza2016antipolar} and observing large-scale nematic ordering~\cite{decamp2015orientational}.
-More work is needed to sort out these conflicting results.
-The proper treatment of incompressibility, most likely the experimentally relevant case for ``wet'' systems, remains a challenge in the modeling of defect dynamics.
+There has been progress in describing active nematic flows in terms of the dynamics of the topological defects in the nematic texture by developing a description of defects as an interacting gas of active quasiparticles~\cite{shankar2018defect}.
+The self-propulsion of the $+1/2$ defect can oppose Coulomb attraction mediated by nematic elasticity.
+For sufficiently high activity a defect pair can even dynamically unbind, in an active version of the BKT transition~\cite{shankar2018defect}.
+The \mjb{existence of a finite activity threshold for the active BKT unbinding may seem surprising.} \SR{One might imagine that directed self-propulsion of the $+1/2$ defect can always overcome attraction} and there is no active nematic phase at all!
+A closer look though shows that defects do not separate ballistically.
+Noise-induced torques lead to rotational diffusion and the stabilization of an active nematic phase.

+\mjb{Existing work does not, however, tackle the important question of how defect pairs are unbound by active stresses.
+Answering this question will necessitate a microscopic calculation of the rate of defect pair creation and annihiliation as a function of activity and has so far been beyond reach.
+A complete theory of the active defect gas in fact requires a many body formulation that accounts for defect creation, just as electron-positron pair creation requires the formalism of quantum electrodynamics.
 It may also be that the polarization of defects is not an independent degree of freedom but instead emerges from the detailed dynamics of the set of locations of defects.
-Attempts to sort out this issue have raised the important question of when and to what extent one can fully describe the system's dynamics by tracking the defect motions, without also following the dynamics of the nematic texture, which could lag behind that of the defects ~\cite{zhang2020dynamics,vafa2020multi}.
+Attempts to sort out this issue have raised the important question of when and to what extent one can fully describe the system's dynamics by tracking the defect motions, without also following the dynamics of the nematic texture, which could lag behind that of the defects ~\cite{zhang2020dynamics,vafa2020multi}.}